uds214125/python-flask/README.md

 # python-flask
-A REST API using pythong, flask and mongodb.
+A REST API using python, flask and mongodb.